asyncapi/studio/docs/settings.md

 # Settings

-You will find settings icon in the lower left corner of your screen.It helps you to customize the functioning of the tool to your liking.
+You will find the settings icon in the lower-left corner of your screen.
+It helps you to customize tool functioning to your liking.

 Settings has three tabs:
 - Editor